Skip to content

 Strongest Point

 Flexibility without commitment.
-No contract lock-in is genuinely rare in payment orchestration.
+No contract lock-in is rare in payment orchestration.
 Combined with the $250k minimum, lowest in our orchestrator database, it means operators can test multi-PSP routing without a long-term bet.
 If the AI routing lifts approval rates by 2-3%, the 0.2-0.7% routing fee pays for itself quickly.
 If it doesn't, you leave after a month.
 That try-before-you-commit model removes the biggest objection most mid-size operators have against orchestration platforms.
 IXOPAY locks you in for 12 months.
 Primer for 6.
 Corefy lets you validate the value first.

 Key Limitation